The difference between coaching, counseling, mentoring and consulting

 Each client is unique, and fortunately, I have the talent of ‘Individualisation’ which loves customising the process according to unique needs.

 Knowing my strengths has also taught me that we coach (or do any other work) from our strengths.
-It’s very difficult (almost impossible) to try to suppress our natural strengths.
+Trying to suppress our natural strengths is very difficult (almost impossible).

 My own talents naturally want to share knowledge and teach.
 I don’t find it natural to “just ask questions”, especially when I know there’s a piece of knowledge that can help to guide.